VardhanSuroshi/Memory-Design-And-Testing/README.md

  Cell ratio,β ={ (W\L) pull down transistors } / {(W\L) access transistor}
 ```
 To satisfy requirement (b), we come up with the pull-up ratio, PR for
-the write operation whichis given by,
+the write operation which is given by,
 ```
 Pull-up ratio, P.R ={ (W\L) pull up transistors } / {(W\L) access transistor }
 ```